ece362-purdue/proton-labs/lab5-pwm/README.md

 6. Similar to what you did in the previous step, enable IRQ in the PWM peripheral.
 7. Set `pwm_audio_handler` as the exclusive handler for when the appropriate slice's counter register wraps around to 0.
 You can find the interrupt numbers in the datasheet, hardware API, or in `pwm.h`.
 8. Enable the interrupt for that same interrupt number.
+    - Be very careful how you do this.
+A mistake in choosing the right API function will result in absolute confusion when you try to debug it.
+When in doubt, make sure the registers that you think you should be enabled are actually being enabled.
+Your instructor spent a whole week just trying to find out why PWM channel interrupts weren't triggering while writing this step!

 In `pwm_audio_handler`, do the following: